 - Sunday: 9am to 5pm

-Presentation and parade times for wheeled vehicles last time out were:
+Presentation and parade times for wheeled vehicles at the previous event were:

 - Friday, 3.30 pm